markmichon/markmichon.com/src/articles/custom-footnotes-mdx-gatsby.md

 ---
-permalink: '/advanced-custom-mdx-components/'
+permalink: "/advanced-custom-mdx-components/"
-date: '2019-05-15'
+date: "2019-05-15"
-title: 'Custom Footnotes with MDX in Gatsby'
+title: "Custom Footnotes with MDX in Gatsby"
-description: 'Using the MDX wrapper key to customize your MDX output'
+description: "Using the MDX wrapper key to customize your MDX output"
 ---

-  >This article was first published in 2019 and this site no longer runs on Gatsby.
+> This article was first published in 2019 and this site no longer runs on Gatsby.

 MDX offers a pretty straightforward way to handle replacing the default HTML elements via the `MDXProvider` component in `@mdx-js/react`, but what happens when you need to replace an element that isn't in the default component list or one that is unique in some way?